spacether/wiigo/build_notes.md

   Solution: add login to the users controller when the user account is created

 Added the ability to pass Guesty to the login route
-Bug: was not able to login guesty when switching from sign up to login
+Bug: was not able to login Guesty when switching from sign up to login
   Fix: test all the booleans, need to check nextstate.params.name and call typeuser with it

 -------------------------
-Wednesday, 2017-03-16
+Wednesday, 2017-03-15
 -------------------------
 fixing the styling of the sign in and login form separating the colors in to a palette